AutumnVN/debloat-premid/README.md

 # Debloat PreMiD

-This is an non-electron version of [PreMiD](https://github.com/PreMiD/PreMiD) for Windows with only one core feature - Discord Presence.
+This is a non-electron version of [PreMiD](https://github.com/PreMiD/PreMiD) for Windows with only one core feature - Discord Presence.

 No electron, no installer, no tray icon, no file dialog, no settings, no updater.